jbirddog/blue/README.md

 This will be a program written in bs1 that converts bs1 files to bs0 files.
 It will replace the current use of grep/xxd in build.sh.
 It will still be built initially with grep/xxd, then it will rebuild itself.

 The program will be minimalist and require valid input else invalid output.
+Simplicity of this implementation is more important than performance.
+Likely once a higher level language is implemented it will re-implement s120 with more nice things.

 Will need to do:

-1. Read byte from stdin, if eof then write code buffer to stdout, exit success
+1. Read byte from input, if eof then write output to stdout, exit success
 1. If byte == "#" read until byte == "\n" then goto 1
 1. If byte <= " " then goto 1
 1. Assume byte is hex digit, convert to decimal, shl 4, push on stack